rht-labs/tech-exercise/docs/4-return-of-the-monitoring/3-logging.md

     oc logs `oc get po -l app.kubernetes.io/component=mongodb -o name -n ${TENANT_NAME}-dev` --since 10m
     ```

-    By default, these logs are not stored in a database, but there are a number of reasons to store them (ie troubleshooting, legal obligations..)
+    By default, these logs are not stored in a database, but there are a number of reasons to store them (i.e. troubleshooting, legal obligations..)

 2. SAAP magic provides a great way to collect logs across services, anything that's pumped to `STDOUT` or `STDERR` is collected by FluentD and added to Elastic Search.
 This makes indexing and querrying logs very easy.
 Kibana is added on top for easy visualisation of the data.
 Let's take a look at Kibana now.
 Back to forecastle